⚡ URGENT · LA CITY BUDGET 2026-27

 • Use your own words for at least one sentence.
 One personal line proves it's not a form letter — and that's what elevates it above the pile.

 • Tell them why you care.
 A specific dog you met.
 A shelter you've volunteered at.
 A neighbor whose adopted pup changed after a hard week in a kennel.
-Specific beats general every time.

 • Keep it short.
 Staff scan, they don't read.
 The best emails are one screen — roughly 150 words.
-Three short paragraphs: who you are, what you're asking for, why it matters.

 Now amplify it.